daymos/hostingOnGitHub/README.md

 Create a new repository: ![pic1](https://github.com/daymos/hostingOnGitHub/blob/gh-pages/img/pic1.png) The name of the repo must follow this standard: _yourUsername_.github.io.
-This is the URL you will be using to access your website from a browser.
-This is according to the github guide.
-However I found that if you plan to use a custom domain, you can call this anything and don't need to follow the standard.
+This is according to the github guide, however I found that if you plan to use a custom domain, you can call this anything and don't need to follow the standard.
 The repo can be public or private, but be aware that even if you set it on private the page will be available at _username_.github.io/_repoName_

 ## Clone the repo in your local machine